 In the case of potatoes, you can use oil and salt to help prevent from sticking to the grill.

 With chicken, a coating of oil will help stop it from sticking to the grill.

 You can use non-stick aluminum foil to preserve veggies while they cook, like this foil on Amazon.

 If you are going to use parchment paper on the grill then here are some important tips to adhere to.

 Don’t cook over 350°F. As mentioned, parchment paper has a burning temperature of 450°F, so to steer clear of this I’d use 350°F as a rule.

-This will mean that high temperature grilling is going to be off limits, but long form grilling or smoking will still be fine in most instances.
+This will mean that high-temperature grilling is going to be off-limits for both parchment paper and butcher paper, but long-form grilling or smoking will still be fine in most instances.

 Keep the paper away from the fire.
 I know that saying that paper burns is pointing out the obvious to the point that it’s almost insulting, but when arranging your grill do keep this in mind.
 This means keep anything wrapped or sat on parchment paper well away from your heat source.

 This means you will need to set up your charcoal grill for indirect grilling, or arrange your smoker so that the paper isn’t above the heat source.